SERVE TEAM FAQ

 Is there a priority service for visa applications?

 Yes, if you have applied late in the year and need to process your visa application quickly, there is a priority service available to purchase at extra cost whereby the Border Agency will put your application on the top of the processing pile as soon as they receive it.
-This costs $150, but we have had very few workers need to use this service in the past.

 What type of background check will I need?

 We ask every worker coming from the US to obtain an FBI background check through the Live Scan service to confirm their place in the program.
 At your appointment, you will have your fingerprints taken digitally and sent off to the FBI.
 This service costs around $50, and results generally take up to a week to come back.
 Once we have received your background check and other paperwork, your place on the SERVE Team will be secure.